 Has the ‘Trump slump’ done British homebuyers a favour?

-The stock market panic prompted by the US president’s tariffs could now force the Bank of England into cutting interest rates by a half-point, or even more, says James Moore – either way, for mortgage-holders, relief is on the way
+The stock market panic prompted by the US president’s tariffs – and his subsequent U-turn and 90-day pause – could now force the Bank of England into cutting interest rates by a half-point, or even more, says James Moore.
+Either way, for mortgage-holders, relief is on the way

 Market meltdowns, recession fears and the upending of the global trading system are the result of Donald Trump’s economic vandalism.
 But there is a chink of light – at least for borrowers, battered by an extended period of high rates and warned that the era of cheap money is over.